 Raritan is not responsible for damage to this product resulting from accident, disaster, misuse, abuse, non-Raritan modification of the product, or other events outside of Raritan's reasonable control or not arising under normal operating conditions.

 If a power cable is included with this product, it must be used exclusively for this product.

-What's New in the Dominion User Station User Guide for Release 4.6.0
+What's New in Dominion Enhanced User Station Release 5.0.0?